ursus-americanus/ursus-americanus/README.md

 # Research
 Find my research publications on [Google Scholar](https://scholar.google.com/citations?user=hx6r5z0AAAAJ&hl=en&oi=ao).
-The code for any paper where I am the lead author is publicly archived with that paper's Supplemental Information under a DOI like this [doi.org/10.5281/zenodo.1286876](doi.org/10.5281/zenodo.1286876).
+The code for any paper where I am the lead author is publicly archived with that paper's Supplemental Information under a DOI like this: [doi.org/10.5281/zenodo.1286876](doi.org/10.5281/zenodo.1286876).